moleculerjs/database/docs/README.md

 }
 ```

->Please note, if the value type and the defined type mismatches, the service will try to convert the value to the defined type.
-In the above example, if you set `age: "34"`, the service won't throw `ValidationError`, instead convert it to `Number`.
+>Please note, if the value type and the defined type do not match, the service will try to convert the value to the defined type.
+In the above example, if you set `age: "34"`, the service will not throw a `ValidationError`, but will convert it to `Number`.

 ### `required`: \<boolean\> _(Default: `false`)_
-Every field is optional by default.
+Each field is optional by default.
 To make it mandatory, set `required: true` in the field properties.
-If this fields is nullish, the service throws a `ValidationError` in the `create` & `replace` actions.
+If this field is `null` or `undefined`, the service throws a `ValidationError` in the `create` & `replace` actions.

 **Example**
 ```js